ossf/osv-schema/docs/schema.md

 The `purl` field is a string following the
- [Package URL specification](https://github.com/package-url/purl-spec) that identifies the package.
+ [Package URL specification](https://github.com/package-url/purl-spec) that identifies the package, without the `@version` component.
 This field is optional but recommended.

 Different ecosystems can define the same names; they identify different packages.
 For example, these denote different libraries with different sets of